If we waited until we were ready, we’d be waiting for the rest of our lives.

 The point of doing this is so you know I’m not special or different in any way than anyone reading this who wants the same things.
 I get sooooo many questions from people about how to blog and monetize a blog, and I tell them exactly how to (I usually recommend doing everything in the Pro Blogger Bundle), but for some reason they don’t take action.
 And that some reason is usually fear and doubt (a mindset problem – not a tactic problem).
 So, that’s what I want to talk about in this post.

-- Side note, if you want to start a blog, check out my Blogging Page with all my posts about how to start, grow, and monetize your blog.
+- Side note, if you want to start a blog, check out my Online Business Page with all my posts about how to start, grow, and monetize your blog.